 |Full time||1 year||September 2017|

 The Public Relations and Corporate Communications MA is made up of six modules worth a total of 180 credits.
-This is an indicative list of modules and is not intended to be definitive.
+Modules typically cover:

 This module will prepare you for a successful career in communications.
 It is designed to give you an integrated view of the key components of the marketing communications mix – advertising, sales promotion, public relations and interactive marketing – within the wider context of communications planning.